anki-geo/ultimate-geography/README.md

 If you're in this situation and wish to upgrade, proceed as follows:

 1. Perform the _Getting started_ steps exactly.
 1. You should end up with two decks: your original deck called "Ultimate Geography" and a new, duplicated deck called "Ultimate Geography_2".
-Every card in your original deck should have moved automatically to the new deck and your original deck should now be empty.
+Unless you created some notes of your own, every card in your original deck should have moved automatically to the new deck and your original deck should now be empty.
 You can verify this in Anki's [card browser](https://docs.ankiweb.net/#/browsing?id=browsing).
-1. To get back to having a single deck, delete your original deck and rename the new deck to "Ultimate Geography".
+1. To get back to having a single deck, move any remaining cards out of the original deck and delete it.
+Then, rename the new deck to "Ultimate Geography".
 From here on, future upgrades will be seamless.

 ### Cards moved into other deck